Rotations & Electives

 In addition to your work in the NICU, you’ll gain experience in the delivery rooms and with neonatal transport.
 Board-certified neonatologists and fellows carefully supervise our residents and make teaching rounds on a daily basis.
 You’ll be certified in the Neonatal Resuscitation Program at the beginning of your training.

-The PICU rotation takes place in the 22-bed unit at the duPont Hospital for Children.
+The PICU rotation takes place in the 22-bed unit at the Nemours Children’s Hospital, Delaware.
 PICU experience will expose you to a full range of acute medical and surgical problems, and will help you become skilled in important technical procedures, including life-support monitoring, respiratory therapy, and parenteral nutrition.
 You’ll gain practical experience with evidence-based medicine and access didactic sessions that include mechanical ventilator management, pharmacology of sedatives, analgesia, inotropes, vasopressors, and approach to the pediatric airway, etc.

 You’ll participate in mock codes and learn to counsel parents of critically ill children.
 You’ll also become certified in Pediatric.